QUEST-UWMadison/OSCAR/README.md

 ### Reconstruction

-Sample a few points on the grid and get their value using our previously-defined executor.
+Sample a few points on the grid and get their value using our previously defined executor.

 ```python